MinistrySafe/api-documentation/source/index.html.md

 Parameter | Description
 --------- | -----------
-ID | The external ID of the user to retrieve
+ID | The ID of the user to retrieve

 ## Create a User